lincketheo/notes/README.md

 - Unorganized thoughts - stream of ideas that I can parse through _if I want_ later on Generally, these notes aren't meant to change, but (unless the system changes) it's ok if I find a scenario to change them.
 I trust myself

 Find yourself repeating stuff in your logs that would help pulling into a change in your system?
 Pull it out?
-But not everything that repeats throughout logs needs to be pulled out - I want this system to be describable and not grow to point where it's unmangable.
+But not everything that repeats throughout logs needs to be pulled out - I want this system to be describable and not grow to point where it's unmanageable.

 North Star:
 Good: Put _whatever you want in these logs_